brad-cannell/codebookr/cran-comments.md

 There were no ERRORs
 There were no WARNINGs
 There was 1 NOTE:

-* checking installed package size ...
-NOTE installed size is  7.7Mb sub-directories of 1Mb or more: help   7.5Mb

-  As far as I can tell from my online search, this NOTE can be ignored.

 * Found the following (possibly) invalid URLs:
   URL: https://www.r-pkg.org/pkg/codebookr